Trump consultants harvested data from 50 million Facebook users: reports

 He said “no data from GSR was used by Cambridge Analytica as part of the services it provided to the Donald Trump 2016 presidential campaign.”

-The Trump campaign did not respond to a request for comment.
+In past interviews with Reuters, Brad Parscale, who ran Trump’s digital ad operation in 2016 and is his 2020 re-election campaign manager, has said Cambridge Analytica played a minor role as a contractor in the 2016 campaign.

+He said the campaign used voter data from a Republican-affiliated organization rather than Cambridge Analytica.
+He declined to comment on Friday.

 Facebook did not mention the Trump campaign or any other campaigns in its statement.

 “We will take legal action if necessary to hold them responsible and accountable for any unlawful behavior,” Facebook said, adding that it was continuing to investigate the claims.